akelstrom/shop-shop/README.md

 ## Description

-I helped scale an exsisting E-commerce app, by converting it's implementation of global state management from using the Context API to using Redux.
-I also created a shopping cart for the application, add offline functionality, and process secure online payments with a service called Stripe.
+I helped scale an exsisting E-Commerce app, by converting it's implementation of global state management from using the Context API to using Redux.
+I also created a shopping cart for the application, added offline functionality, and processed secure online payments with a service called Stripe.

 ## Built With